Letting Go of My Calendar Life

 “‘For I know the plans that I have for you,’ declares the Lord, ‘plans for prosperity and not for disaster, to give you a future and a hope.
 Then you will call upon Me and come and pray to Me, and I will listen to you.
 And you will seek Me and find Me when you search for Me with all your heart.’”
 (Jeremiah 29:11-13 NASB)

-Don’t rely on your planner, and don’t rely on yourself to create a good future.
+Friends, don’t rely on your planner or your calendar.
+And don’t rely on yourself to create a good future.
 It won’t be nearly as wonderful as the one God has planned for you.

 Comments are closed.